sunspai1/Microsoft-apps-with-data-AI/Hands-on lab/HOL step-by step - Innovate and modernize apps with Data and AI.md

     ![In the Configure menu, Storage account settings is selected, followed by the Add storage account option.](media/azure-stream-analytics-add-storage.png 'Add storage account')

-5. Choose the storage account you created before the hands-on lab and then select **Save**.
+5. Choose the storage account you created before the hands-on lab, change the Authentication mode to **Connection string** and then select **Save**.

     ![In the Storage account settings menu, the appropriate storage account is selected.](media/azure-stream-analytics-add-storage-2.png 'Select storage account')